Where to See Santa at Walt Disney World

 You can also have Breakfast with Santa at Disney Springs, at Maria and Enzo’s Italian Restaurant.

-New for 2022 – Tropical Santa at Blizzard Beach Water Park
+Tropical Santa at Blizzard Beach Water Park

-Enjoy holiday-themed treats, snowfall and festive inner tubes.
+Enjoy holiday-themed treats, snowfall, and festive inner tubes.
 Meet a tropical-dressed Santa for the ultimate Florida holiday experience.

 Checking it twice…